Fantomina: Adaptation for stage

 In 2016 the book was adapted into a farcical comedy for stage by Godfrey&West.
 A brief run at the ADC Theatre using the title "Love in a Maze" saw the show receive 4-star reviews from both Varsity and Cambridge Theatre Review.
 The show enjoyed further success the next year at the Edinburgh Fringe Festival under the name "Bad Habits", again receiving 4-star reviews during its two-week run.

-The show follows faithfully the encounters of Fantomina and Beauplaisir as described in the original novella, although the story is presented by a cast of nuns living at the monastery when Fantomina has been since the end of the novella.
+The show follows faithfully the encounters of Fantomina and Beauplaisir as described in the original novella, although the story is presented by a cast of nuns living at the monastery where Fantomina has been since the end of the novella.
 The ending of the play therefore drifts dramatically from the original ending, hinting at "a heart-warmingly cheesy message of ‘being true to oneself’, only to rapidly shed this momentary serious message to give way to an explosively theatrical ending."
 Productions of the show require minimal set and a small cast of 6 actors, as well as a solo violinist who is present on stage throughout the performance.